Trendy Chipotle burritos show how pricing power belongs to the hip

 To be sure, the hike did not go unnoticed: some customers said goodbye to steak burritos because their price jumped on average 4 percentage points more than Chipotle's chicken-based dishes, the company said.

 Other fast food chains haven't fared as well.
-Dunkin' Brands Group Inc cut its outlook for the year on Thursday, while quarterly profit fell more than expected at McDonald's Corp.
+Dunkin' Brands Group Inc (DNKN.O) cut its outlook for the year on Thursday, while quarterly profit fell more than expected at McDonald's Corp (MCD.N).

 The world's largest hamburger seller and other fast food chains have become "hooked" on discounting, Anderson said.
 While they built their reputations by delivering quick bites, new menu additions have often slowed their service, frustrating customers.